THE BULLETIN OF THE ATOMIC SCIENTIST – Nuclear safety lessons from Japan’s summer earthquake

 earthquakes to assure reactor safety for any potential earthquake shaking.”
 (See “A

-Developing Risk-Informed Design Basis Earthquake Ground Motion Methodology”
+Developing Risk-Informed Design Basis Earthquake Ground Motion Methodology”.)
+But

 clearly the S2 design earthquake wasn’t extreme enough: The peak ground acceleration of